Jbeardsley8/aml-random-forest/README.md

 This project applies a Random Forest classifier to detect potential money laundering activity using transactional data.
 It includes full feature engineering, pipeline building, hyperparameter tuning, and model evaluation.

+## Dataset

+This project uses the **Anti-Money Laundering Simulated Dataset**

+The dataset simulates realistic financial transactions with labeled money laundering activity.
+It includes attributes such as account IDs, transaction amounts, currency types, and timestamps.

+---

+## Class Imbalance

+Money laundering is rare in the real world, and the dataset reflects this imbalance — fraudulent transactions make up only a small percentage of the total.

+To address this:
+- The model uses `class_weight='balanced'` in the Random Forest to give more importance to minority class (laundering).
+- Threshold tuning was performed to improve **precision** and **recall** rather than relying on default 0.5 cutoffs.

 ## Project Structure

 - `random_forest_attempt2.ipynb` — Main analysis notebook